Aimar-Goni/AG_AIMedievalSim/README.md

 2.  **The Guild 2 / The Guild 3 (4HEAD Studios / GolemLabs)**
     *   **Description:** Life simulation games set in the late Middle Ages, focusing on economic and social progression, where characters run businesses, engage in politics, and manage daily routines.
-    *   **Relevance & Key Takeaways:** The Guild series excels at portraying AI characters with daily schedules, moving between home, work, and market.
-This influenced the desire for Ales And Fables's characters to have a sense of routine, such as working during the day and potentially seeking shelter or rest at night (using `UMS_BTDecorator_IsNightTime` and `MS_SleepTask`).
+    *   **Relevance & Key Takeaways:** The Guild series  (4HEAD Studios / GolemLabs, 2006-2017) excels at portraying AI characters with daily schedules, moving between home, work, and market.
+This influenced the desire for Ales And Fables's characters to have a sense of routine (4HEAD Studios / GolemLabs, 2006-2017), such as working during the day and potentially seeking shelter or rest at night (using `UMS_BTDecorator_IsNightTime` and `MS_SleepTask`).
 The concept of production chains in The Guild, while more complex, inspired the simpler resource flow in my project: gather raw resource -> deliver to storage/construction.
     *   **Analysis & Influence:** The Guild’s AI often appears to follow predefined schedules for their roles.
 I adapted this by having the `AMS_AIManager` generate resource-specific quests which AI then bid on.
 This creates a more dynamic "work schedule" than a fixed one, driven by systemic needs.
 The `MS_TimeSubsystem` and its `OnDayStart`/`OnNightStart` delegates were foundational for allowing AI behavior to change based on the time of day, such as prioritizing going home to sleep using `MS_FindHouse` task and `MS_SleepTask` when `IsNightTime()` is true.
 The `AMS_House` class itself provides a basic shelter and occupancy system.